Current Status - Summary

 • State constitution protects abortion and contraception (2022 voter-approved amendment).

 • Telehealth and mail-order medication access are fully protected, while “shield laws” safeguard doctors serving out-of-state patients.
 These shield laws moved from theory to practice in late 2025, when California rejected an out-of-state request by Louisiana to prosecute a California provider.
+In 2026, a Texas-based civil lawsuit sought to use that state’s private enforcement model to challenge a California physician who prescribed abortion medication to a Texas resident.

 • Pharmacists can now dispense birth control directly, and the state is exploring over-the-counter access options to make contraception easier to get.